NicFragale/NetFoundry/Utilities/OpenZITI-ZDEW/README.md

-# Home Assistant Add-on: NetFoundry OpenZITI
+# NetFoundry OpenZITI Utility: Silent Install and Enroller for Windows OpenZITI Desktop Edge

-![Designed for Windows and OpenZITI Desktop Edge][PS-shield]
+![Designed for Windows OpenZITI Desktop Edge][PS-shield]

 ## How to Use